jottaveDev/jottaveDev/README.md

 I am João Victor, an enthusiast currently studyng front-end.

-I'm diving headfirst into the world of programming, bringing creativity and innovation to every line of code I write.
+Immersed in programming, I bring creativity and innovation to every line of code.
-I am proficient with React, JavaScript, HTML and CSS.
-I am currently studying Typescript and Next.js, looking to further advance my career in web development.
+Proficient in React, JavaScript, HTML, and CSS, I'm expanding my skills with Typescript and Next.js to advance in web development.